bogunia/ghr3/README.md

 ## Project Status

 The username for the GitHub user is parsed from the URL path.
 A list of repositories for the user is generated.
+Each list item contains the following: name, description, stars, language.
-Each list item links to that repository in GitHub when clicked.
+Each repository name links to that repository in GitHub when clicked.

 The username is displayed on the page.
 The username links to the user’s profile in GitHub when clicked.